Goto main content

 Situation of the country

-Haiti has been facing a political, economic, social and security crisis for several decades - a crisis that has worsened considerably since 2018, with an unprecedented level of violence reached in 2023.
+Haiti has been facing a political, economic, social and security crisis for several decades, a crisis that has worsened considerably since 2018, with an unprecedented level of violence reached in 2024.

-Furthermore, due to its geographical location, Haiti is very vulnerable to natural hazards and has been hit by numerous hurricanes, floods and earthquakes in recent years.
+Due to its geographical location, Haiti is also very vulnerable to natural hazards and has been hit by numerous hurricanes, floods and earthquakes in recent years.
 These disasters have catastrophic consequences for the population.
-The recent earthquake on 14 August 2021 left almost 650,000 people in need of emergency humanitarian assistance.
+The earthquake on 14 August 2021, for example, left almost 650,000 people in need of emergency humanitarian assistance.
+Forecasts for the 2024 hurricane season were worse than usual due to the La Nina weather phenomenon.

 Programmed opened in: 2008